Guide to Renting

 Routine Inspections

-During the course of your tenancy, your Property Manager will inspect your property periodically, after you have been given 7 days notice.
-This will include an inspection 6 months after your tenancy commences and then every 6 months.
+During the course of your tenancy, your Property Manager will inspect your property periodically.
+This will include an inspection 3 months after your tenancy commences and then every 6 months.

-We will contact you in advance to arrange a mutually convenient time during business hours.
+We will contact you in writing at least 7 days prior to the inspection.
 The purpose of these inspections is to advise the owner of the condition of the property, how it is being maintained by you, and to allow you to advise us of any repairs or maintenance you feel are needed.

 Keys